cambyze/cambyze.demo.microservices.grocery/README.md

-# Demo project - Portal grocery with microservices for products and orders management
+# Demo project - Grocery inventory and orders management
 Demo project with microservices based on Spring Boot, Spring data JPA, Swagger, Feign, Ribbon and Zuul
 <p>Portal based on Thymeleaf and Bootstrap
 <p>The portal client allow to order products ans to pay it.